 In October 2011, Bruno’s Little Italy once again closed its doors due to a failing economy and Little Rock’s shift further west, however it was still a thriving business at its closure.

-Executive Chef Vince Bruno and his brother Gio Bruno, along with returning employees from previous locations including Pasta Chef Harold Woodbury, reopened Bruno’s Little Italy in October 2013, in a beautifully remodeled facility at 310 Main Street in downtown Little Rock.
+Executive Chef Vince Bruno and his brother Gio Bruno, along with returning employees from previous locations that included now-retired Pasta Chef Harold Woodbury, reopened Bruno’s Little Italy in October 2013, in a beautifully remodeled facility at 310 Main Street in downtown Little Rock.
 Together we continue the tradition of bringing fine Italian food to our customers.